kurianbenoy/kurianbenoy-website/_posts/2022-01-12-CareerMultiverse.md

 - Do you really enjoy your vacations?

 I am totally doubtful of this aspect, as I have never taken one.
 Once I took 2-3 days of leaves, usually it was not so productive.

+- Do you enjoy your house or community?

+TBH I have a place on my own.
+But the community is like marriage after age of 27 only, and very other important things as well

+Carrer Specific:

+Hours per week - 60
+Stess level of job - less
+Enjoyment level in job - getting less and less